ray-project/ray/doc/source/cluster/node-provider.rst

     3. A modified copy of autoscaling config is copied to the head node.

 #.
 All the worker nodes are created by autoscaler (a daemon running at the head node, see autoscaler._private.autoscaler), which is not a part of the booting process.
 #.
-The autoscaler start a new thread (node launcher) for each batches of node creation. (see autoscaler._private.node_launcher)
+The autoscaler starts a new thread (node launcher) for each batches of node creation. (see autoscaler._private.node_launcher)
 #.
-The autoscaler start another thread (node updater, which is different from the node creation thread) to set up the nodes.
-If the node is not ready to run a command, this thread keeps trying until success or raise failure after timeout. (see autoscaler._private.updater)
+The autoscaler starts another thread (node updater, which is different from the node creation thread) to set up the nodes.
+If the node is not ready to run a command, this thread keeps trying until success or raises failure after timeout. (see autoscaler._private.updater)
 #.
-The node termination is done by the main autoscaler thread, based on the node statistic collected from GCS and the failure raises by node updater.
+The node termination is done by the main autoscaler thread, based on the node statistic collected from GCS or the failure raises by node updater.

+Possible Hacking
+^^^^^^^^^^^^^^^^^

+From the above autoscaler setup, one can see the node creation and node setup are divided into two separate steps, using two different threads.
+If all the node setup are done at node creation, then the node updater thread is no longer needed.
+This is useful for the platform that doesn't support running additional commands after the node is created.
+In this case, an "Empty command runner" could be use to disable node updater.

+Note: file transfer command (rsync) is still needed, especially for copying the autoscaler config to the head node.
+Inter-node file mount is also needed if the nodes don't share a file system.

 API Reference
 ------------------------